Clematis hirsutissima

 Clematis hirsutissima is a species of flowering plant in the buttercup family known by the common name hairy clematis or vase flower.
 It is a perennial herb that is native to much of the western United States, from Washington to Nebraska.
 It is a small, erect plant which, unlike other Clematis, does not generally produce vines.
 It is quite variable in appearance, especially across varieties.
 In general the hairy stem reaches up to about half a meter tall and has many large hairy leaves divided into lance-shaped lobes.
 The inflorescence appears at the tip of the stem and bears a solitary flower.
 The flower is made up of an urn-shaped cup of deep purple-blue petal like sepals, which are fuzzy and have pointed or rounded tips.
 Rare individuals have white or pinkish sepals.
 There are no true petals.
 The fruit is a hairy achene with a very long beak and a plume on the end; it is dispersed by wind.

-The plant was thought by some Plains Indians to have healing properties.
+The roots are large, deep reaching, and many branched.
+They produce a large crown with many dormant buds.
+It is often dormant in summer.

 It grows in grasslands, sagebrush plains, and ponderosa forests.

+Cultivation

+Clematis hirsutissima var. scottii is valued for xeriscaping and in rock gardening particularly in its native range.
+The compact mound of foliage and many blossoms of well developed plants are regarded as handsome by many including noted wildflower writer Claude A. Barr.
+It can be successfully divided for vegetative reproduction.